davidwmartin/dwm_anim/readme.md

 - allow user to set frame size of canvas when in export mode
 - global config object?
+- currently: if canvas size is larger than the window, canvas background won't fill the whole canvas (stops at window boundaries) -- workaround is to zoom out

 ### Animation Helper Functions